priscillanzula/Coffee-Shop-Excel-Dashboard/README.md

 To develop a comprehensive Excel-based analytics dashboard that provides actionable insights for optimizing operations, enhancing customer experience, and increasing profitability across multiple New York City coffee shop locations.

+### DASHBOARD LAYOUT
+The dashboard is designed as a single-page view in Excel, providing a comprehensive yet concise overview of the coffee shop's performance.
+It uses a combination of charts, tables, and KPI indicators to present data in an easily digestible format.
+All charts and tables are linked to the store location dropdown and date range selector Slicers are used for additional filtering options (e.g., by product category)

 ### FINDINGS

 #### Product Performance